chihabhajji/chihabhajji/README.md

 - 🔭 I’m currently looking for an internship for my final year project

-<p> If you're interested in my work, check out my organizations, my main profile is mainly used for testing </p>
+<p> If you're interested in my work, check out my organizations, my main profile is mainly used for testing and most of my internship repositories are private</p>

 <h3 align="center">Languages and Frameworks</h3>
 <br>